 Blytheville Public Schools recognizes that all learners are individuals and must have a purpose for learning.
 We foster a caring and creative environment that emphasizes the social, emotional, physical and intellectual development of each learner.
 Our vision is that all learners will show ownership, have accountability, and demonstrate the ability to communicate, collaborate, and compete in the 21st century.

-The Blytheville Chickasaws (1-1, 4-4) suffered a hard-fought 73-72 loss to Osceola on Dec.
-12 at the BHS Gym, and the ‘B’ Chickasaws (2-1) ran away from the JV Seminoles 63-56 in the first game.
+The Blytheville Chickasaws (10-7, 14-11) edged Jonesboro 59-58 on Feb.
+13 during Senior Night at the BHS Gym, and the ‘B’ Chickasaws (11-2) won over the JV Hurricane 43-37 in the first game.

 The Blytheville Lady Chickasaws (3-14, 5-18) on Feb.
 13 were defeated at the BHS Gym by Jonesboro 55-39 in AAAAAA/AAAAA-East action.